How to fit large complexity classes into TFNP: Introduction

-Here ``characterized'' means that the class contains precisely the TFNP problems which have small proofs of totality in the system.
-It was recently shown in~\cite{goos2022separations} that every standard TFNP class (except PPP) has a corresponding proof system; we exhibit classes for some relatively strong proof systems which did not appear in this picture before.
-Because of the strength of the Frege system, for which lower bounds seem to be well out of reach, we like to think of the PSPACE class as sitting like a hat on top of the standard TFNP classes; any natural combinatorial TFNP problem is very likely to lie inside it.\footnote{Exceptions are the problems corresponding to the theory $V^1_2$ from~\cite{kol2011so, beckmann2014improved}, which are plausibly characterized by extended Frege.} At the same time it does not seem excessively strong, and is plausibly weaker than the problem {\sc Wrong proof} proposed for this purpose in~\cite{goldberg2018towards}, which is a consistency principle for a proof system above extended Frege.
+The Frege system in particular is known to be strong, in the sense that many natural combinatorial principles have quasipolynomial-sized proofs in it, and lower bounds for it seem to be well out of reach (see e.g. the discussion in~\cite{aisenberg2018short}).
+For this reason, we like to think of the PSPACE class, corresponding to Frege, as sitting like a hat on top of the standard TFNP classes; any natural combinatorial TFNP problem is very likely to lie inside it.\footnote{Exceptions are the {\it local improvement} search problems corresponding to the theory $V^1_2$ from~\cite{kol2011so, beckmann2014improved}, which are plausibly characterized by extended Frege.} At the same time it does not seem excessively strong, and is plausibly weaker than the problem {\sc Wrong proof} proposed for this purpose in~\cite{goldberg2018towards}, which is a consistency principle for a proof system above extended Frege.